PhakornKiong/go-pattern-match/README.md

 ## Key Components

-- `AnyPatterner`: This is an interface that requires the implementation of a `Match` function.
+- `Pattener`: This is an interface that requires the implementation of a `Match` function.
 Any type that implements this interface can be used as a pattern in the matcher.

 - `Handler`: This is a function type that returns a generic type `T`.
 This function is called when a match is found.